csleemooo/BD_noise_robust_kernel_estimation/README.md

 python main_afhq_motion_blur.py --data_name afhq_dog
 ```

-Code and datasets for further experiemetns will be uploaded soon.
+Code and datasets for further experiements will be uploaded soon.